jamesknelson/popup-trigger/README.md

 **A utility for triggering and closing popups.**

-Work
-s great for tooltips, popup menus, dropdown selects, etc.
+Works great for tooltips, popup menus, dropdown selects, etc.

 Available in two flavors: